CarissaHluchan/Carissa-Hluchan/README.md

 - Build a JSON data set
 - Present my skills and talents in Web Development
 - Practice React and Router code
-- Work with some new libaries that I have not worked with before
+- Work with some new libraries that I have not worked with before
 - Learn how to apply a light mode and dark mode toggle switch

 ### Wins + Challenges:
 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)
 - This was my first time building my own json file.
 I will be coming back to this project to learn Express BE fundamentals.
 - I found it particularly challenging to represent myself in one particular theme.
-- I worked with an image carousel libary in the about me section, which I read through some documentation to figure out how to customize it.
+- I worked with an image carousel library in the about me section, which I read through some documentation to figure out how to customize it.